SchulzLab/TEPIC/README.md

 Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.
 Learning of key regulatory TFs in  individual cell types or learning of discriminatory TFs that show a difference in regulation between two cell types.

 ## News
+03.05.2018: INVOKE now supports computing a F-test to judge the importance of individual features.

 17.08.2017: TEPIC TF-gene scores can now be binarisied using background regions provided by the user.

 21.06.2017: TEPIC TF-gene scores can be binarisied using a TF and tissue specific affinity cut off.
 This can be combined with the dynamic networks learner [DREM](http://www.sb.cs.cmu.edu/drem/) to build gene regulatory networks that make appropriate use of time-specific epigenetics data.
 Further details on this new feature are available in the [description](docs/Description.pdf).